htvekov/openHASP-Sonos-media-player/README.md

 ﻿
-# openHASP Sonos group player - multiple plates documentation v1.2
+# openHASP Sonos group player - multiple plates documentation v1.3

 ### Revision:
 -	**1.2** (25-01-23)
 Removed all hardcoded media player entities from automations- and config yaml files.
 Designated master speaker `entity_id` now only need to be entered in `group.sonos_all`
 Cleaned up the hardcoded openHASP plate entities as well.
 Some nine entities are left in total, where only five of these are actually needed.
-Configuration prepared to run either multiple 320x480 or 480x480 res. devices without alterations (besides the device entity_id)
+Configuration prepared to run either multiple 320x480 or 480x480 res. devices without further alterations (besides the device entity_id)

+-	**1.3** (28-01-23)
+Added revised layout for 320x480 resolution devices

 ![T3E Sonos media player plate](https://github.com/htvekov/openHASP-Sonos-media-player/blob/main/image.png)